andgineer/redis-redirect/README.md

 This exception can occur in the following situations:

 1) Your Redis configuration is incorrect.
-In this case, you should fix your Redis settings as the `redis-redirect` cannot help you in this scenario.
+In this case, you should fix your Redis settings, `redis-redirect` cannot help you in this scenario.
 2) You are connecting to the wrong host.
 For instance, if you're using Amazon managed Redis (ElastiCache), Amazon provides a fixed DNS name for the configuration node and an IP address for the work node.
 The IP address may change in the future.
-In such cases, it's advisable to use the fixed DNS name, which will redirect your request to the correct node.
+In such cases, you should just use the DNS name, `redis-redirect` cannot help you in this scenario.
 3) You're using a multi-node Redis cluster.
-4) In this case, you can use the `redis-redirect` to automatically switch between Redis nodes or shards.
+In this case, you can use the `redis-redirect` to automatically switch between Redis nodes or shards.

-The `redis-redirect` is designed to handle these situations seamlessly and transparently.
+The `redis-redirect` is designed to handle `MOVED` exceptions seamlessly and transparently.

 # Installation